borusna/linuxsense/README.md

 # linuxsense
-rgb for phn16s-71 and similar devices
+rgb for phn16s-71 and similar devices, on arch-based distros

 ## build
 ```bash